- home

 - motion of photons (modern physics)

-- Work shifts energy from one system to another.
+- Work is done when energy is transfered from one object to another (energy transfer).